-Our new chef, Troy Cotton, formerly of The Bellevue Hotel and The Baron and The Tuckshop, has been thrown in the deep end since starting at Single O a couple of months ago, with limited time to create not only the Botany winter menu, but the Surry Hills winter menu too, oh and to bust out our proposed offerings for the upcoming Single O CBD store on York Street in mid-June.
+Our new chef, Troy Cotton, formerly of The Bellevue Hotel and The Baron and The Tuckshop, has been thrown in the deep end since starting at Single O a couple of months ago, with limited time to create the Surry Hills winter menu, oh and to bust out our proposed offerings for the upcoming Single O CBD store on York Street in mid-June.

 Seems Troy is an avid and capable deep end swimmer.

-Here’s a glimpse of dishes from the new Surry Hills winter menu, a scattering of which also feature at Botany and soon-to-launch Single O CBD.
+Here’s a glimpse of dishes from the new Surry Hills winter menu, a scattering of which will also feature at the soon-to-launch Single O CBD.
 We’re loving the rustic style and strong flavours, the mix of fine dining and street.
 Great to have you on board Troy, and a big thanks to our stellar chef team, Gaspar, Adrian, Dane and Nick.

 PICKLED SARDINES, BOILED EGG SALAD, BRIOCHE